 Can I tip in USD in China?

 It is better to tip in CNY.
 Foreign currency is difficult for individuals to exchange and can create complications.
+At international luxury hotels, USD is understood but CNY is always more practical.

 Know exactly what to tip before you reach for your wallet